-After breakfast you will go for chimpanzee trekking.
+Day 2: Chimpanzee trekking: After breakfast you will go for chimpanzee trekking.
 Kibale Forest National Park is one of the best safari destinations in Africa for chimpanzee tracking.
 Kibale’s 795km2 National Park contains one of the most beautiful and with the most varying tracts of tropical forest in the whole of Uganda.
 This is place to a number of forest wildlife, most especially 13 species of primate coupled with chimpanzees.
 After trekking you will have lunch and then visit Bigodi wetland well known for various bird species.
-Dinner and overnight at the lodge.
+Return for lunch at the hotel and later transfer to Kasese town in preparation for the next day’s ascent.
+Dinner and overnight at Rwenzori Mountains Safari Lodge.

-Day 3: Climb – to Nyabitaba (2650m) through Bakonjo homestead: Have breakfast and then drive to Nyakalengija trailhead (1600m).
-Begin hiking up to Nyabitaba hut; walk through the banana sambas on the side of the steep foothills, past the typical Bakonjo homesteads!
-Follow the trail along the Mubuku River, through landslides and up and down rocks and bluffs, Cross the Mahoma River and climb steeply through break fern slopes and podocarpus forest to Nyabitaba Hut for over night.
+Day 3: Climb – to Nyabitaba (2650m) through Bakonjo homestead: Have breakfast and then drive to Nyakalengija trailhead (1600m) where you will start hiking up to Nyabitaba hut; walking through the banana sambas on the side of the steep foothills, past the typical Bakonjo homesteads!
+Follow the trail along the Mubuku River, through landslides and up and down rocks and bluffs, Cross the Mahoma River and climb steeply through break fern slopes and podocarpus forest to Nyabitaba Hut for overnight.